The Kung-Fu Master Jackie Chan: Bosses

 After two opponents have been knocked out, players face Jackie Chan as he uses three different fighting styles in order of appearance.
 He is unplayable in the original version, but playable in the Fists of Fire update.
-Known to be very protective of his image, the three variations of Chan cannot be defeated with a finishing move and give the player a thumbs up if he loses a round.
+Known to be protective of his image, the three variations of Chan cannot be defeated with a finishing move, nor can they finish their opponents, and give the player a thumbs up if they lose a round.